-- Turn the ignition on or to ACC/ ACCESSORY. - A DIC welcome message may be displayed indicating number 1 or 2 for memory recalls. - Adjust all available memory features to the desired driving position. - Press and release MEM; a beep will sound.
+Turn the ignition on or to ACC/ ACCESSORY.

+A DIC welcome message may indicate driver number 1 or 2.

-Immediately press and hold the 1 or 2 memory button matching the above DIC welcome message until two beeps sound.
+- Adjust all available memory features to the desired driving position. - Press and release SET; a beep will sound. - Immediately press and hold the 1 or 2 memory button matching the above DIC welcome message until two beeps sound.

-If too much time passes between releasing MEM and pressing 1, the memory position will not be saved and two beeps will not sound.
+If too much time passes between releasing SET and pressing 1, the memory position will not be saved and two beeps will not sound.
 Repeat Steps 3 and 4.

 - 1 or 2 corresponds to the driver number.
-See "Identifying Driver Number" previously in this section. - Repeat Steps 1-4 for a second driver using the other 1 or 2 memory button.
+See "Identifying Driver Number" previously in this section. - 5.
+Repeat Steps 1-4 for a second driver using 1 or 2.